-Our cost of revenues increased by 34.0% from \$151.5 million for the fiscal year ended February 28, 2014 to \$203.1 million for the fiscal year ended February 28, 2014 to \$90.1 million for the fiscal year ended February 28, 2015, primarily because the number of our full-time teachers increased from 3,364 for the fiscal year ending February 28, 2015, primarily because the number of our full-time teachers increased from 3,364 for the fiscal year ending February 28, 2015, and average teacher fees and performance-linked bonuses also increased.
+Our cost of revenues increased by 34.0% from \$151.5 million for the fiscal year ended February 28, 2014 to \$203.1 million for the fiscal year ended February 28, 2015.
+This increase was largely due to the increase in teacher fees and performance-linked bonuses from \$66.7 million for the fiscal year ended February 28, 2014 to \$90.1 million for the fiscal year ended February 28, 2015, primarily because the number of our full-time teachers increased from 3,364 for the fiscal year ending February 28, 2014 to 4,367 for the fiscal year ended February 28, 2015, and average teacher fees and performance-linked bonuses also increased.
 The number of contract teachers decreased slightly from 1,282 to 1,158 during the same period.
-Staff costs, which primarily consist of salaries, benefits and performance-linked bonuses for personnel providing educational service support and base salaries and other compensation for full-time teachers, increased from \$21.6 million for the fiscal year ended February 28, 2015 to \$26.1 million for the fiscal year ended February 28, 2015.
+Staff costs, which primarily consist of salaries, benefits and performance-linked bonuses for personnel providing educational service support and base salaries and other compensation for full-time teachers, increased from \$21.6 million for the fiscal year ended February 28, 2014 to \$26.1 million for the fiscal year ended February 28, 2015.
 This increase was mainly due to an increase in the number of our staff to expand our network and operations by opening new learning centers and service centers and an increase in the average salaries of our existing personnel who provide educational service support.
 Rental costs for our facilities increased from \$44.0 million for the fiscal year ended February 28, 2014 to \$60.4 million for the fiscal year ended February 28, 2015, primarily due to the increase in the leased space of learning centers and service centers from approximately 242,100 square meters as of February 28, 2014 to approximately 317,000 square meters as of February 28, 2015.
 To a lesser extent, the increase in our cost of revenues was due to increases in the depreciation and amortization costs of our property and equipment, which was primarily a result of the expansion of our learning centers.
-Cost of revenues for the fiscal year ended February 28, 2015 included \$47.8 thousand in share-based compensation expenses, as compared to \$47.9 thousand for the fiscal year ended February 2
+Cost of revenues for the fiscal year ended February 28, 2015 included \$47.8 thousand in share-based c